learnable-content/React-the-ES6-Way/readme.md

 Ok so what's happening here?
 We have to use the `componentWillMount` hook for the initial render of the component, because the `componentWillReceiveProps` hook is *not* called on the initial render.
-Because we will be using the code that is needed to update the estimated reading time in two places, we put it into it's own function that takes a `props` object as an argument.

 The `componentWillReceiveProps` lifecycle hook receives one argument, and that's an object containing the new props.
 We'll use these new props to calculate the new reading time and set the state.

+We've put the code for updating the estimated reading time into it's own function because it is going to be used in more than one place.
 The first thing we do is use our `countWords` function to count the number of words in the new string, and then just divide that by the `wordsPerMinute` prop and we're done!
 We then just set the state and we're good to go!
 But we can't simply update the value